SciEcon/BlockchainSentiment2023/README.md

 *Figure 2.
 Data processed flowchart: created by Whimsical.*

 ### Collected Data

+For collecting data from Discord, please refer to [**DiscordChatExporter**](https://github.com/Tyrrrz/DiscordChatExporter).
+DiscordChatExporter is an application that can be used to export message history from any Discord channel to a file.

 - **Data File Information**

 | **DeFi Protocols** | **Data File** | **Channel** | **Start Date** | **End Date** | **Message Count** |